rootlyhq/pulumi-rootly/docs/installation-configuration.md

 2. Set them using `pulumi config` command, if you prefer that they be stored alongside your Pulumi stack for easy multi-user access:
     ```bash
-    $ pulumi config set rootly:apiKey cu_xxx --secret
+    $ pulumi config set rootly:apiToken cu_xxx --secret
     ```

-> Remember to pass `--secret` when setting `rootly:apiKey` so it is properly encrypted.
+> Remember to pass `--secret` when setting `rootly:apiToken` so it is properly encrypted.